Jain temples, Halebidu: Architecture

 Parshvanatha Basadi is notable for its architecture.
 This temple is famous for the beautiful navaranga halls and exquisite carvings on the lathe-turned pillars.
 These pillars are massive placed to each other, which according to Kurt Bruhn signifies "the many layers karma that way us down with their black colour representing timelessness like it is for tirthankars".
 The ceiling of the mandapa and mahamandapa is ornate with the sculpture of yaksha Dharanendra at the centre.
 Indologist Klaus Fisher describes the intricate artwork that embellishes the temple's ceiling as the most elaborate in all of Halebidu.
+Architecturally, the temple follows an ekakuta plan.
+The garbhagriha has a linear arrangement articulated by three principal projections.

 The temple has a Ardhamandapa ("half hall") and a Mahamandapa ("great hall") with a monolithic 18 ft idol of Parshvanatha in Kayotsarga posture.
 Sculptures of yaksha Dharanendra and yakshi Padmavati are present in the mahamandapa.
 This temple is the largest and considered the most architecturally significant in the basadi complex.
 Along with being rich in sculptures, the temple also features carvings of the life-scenes of Tirthankaras on the ceiling panel of mukhamandapa.
 There is a famous image of Padmavati with three hooded cobra over her head and with fruits in three hands and a weapon in fourth.
 The temple also features niches for idols of the 24 tirthankaras.